edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

 - [Record and Replay UCR](https://docs.edgexfoundry.org/2.3/design/ucr/Record-and-Replay/)

 ## Context
 This design involves creating a new Application Service that is responsible for the requirements in the above referenced UCR.
-This ADR is create as a means of formal design review.
+This document is created as a means of formal design review.

 ## Proposed Design
 A new Application Service will be created with a RESTful API to handle the Record, Replay, Export and Import capabilities.
+An Application Service has been chosen since the Record capability requires a service that can connect to the MessageBus and consume Events over a long period of time (just like other App Services).
 The service will not create or start a Functions Pipeline on start-up as normally done in Application Services.
 It will wait until the Record request has been received.
 Once the recording is complete the Functions Pipeline will be stopped.

 !!! note
     Application Services do not receive data when the Functions Pipelines are stopped.